Resume

 Can you make a custom resume section?

-You can make a custom resume section.
+Yes, you can make a custom resume section.
 Edit the resume section header depending on what the section is going to be about.
-For example, you could add a ‘consultancy’ section to list your previous freelance projects as a consultant on your resume.
+For example, you could add a “consultancy” section to list your previous freelance projects as a consultant on your resume.

+Yes, you can tweak resume section titles as long as it doesn’t change its entire meaning.
+The work experience section, for example, could be rephrased as “professional experience” or “work history.”
 Or let’s say you’re applying for a pharmacist job.
-You could rephrase the standard resume section of ‘skills’ to ‘therapeutic areas’ and then you could list the areas where you’re most skilled.
+You could rephrase the standard resume section of “skills” to “therapeutic areas” and then you could list the areas where you’re most skilled.
 This makes for a more personalized application.

 Astley Cervania